 The fourth problem area is I think there are some good provisions on labour, but as the first speaker said, sex work is not included in the labour category, so it basically eliminates large numbers of women all over the world as workers and sees sex work as inherently abusive and unequal.
 Given Asian histories and the space occupied by sex workers in Japan, in India, and all around Southeast Asia, this is forcing us to eliminate a whole part of our history and our culture.
 It’s based on a moral judgement about sex work, and in a diverse world where there are very different approaches to sex work, is it appropriate that you have a global document that does that?

-Watch the conversation in full on YouTube.
+Read part two, or watch the conversation in full on YouTube.
 Our thanks to Angie Hunt for transcription.